vtjc2002/github-copilot-adoption-challenge-leaderboard/DEPLOYMENT.md

 ### Configure Azure AD Authentication (Required)

-After configuring SQL permissions, you must set up Azure AD authentication to enable user sign-in for the application.
+After configuring SQL permissions, you must set up Azure AD authentication to enable user sign-in for the application.  __This step is already completed by app-reg-setup.ps1 as part of the README quick start.__

 > **⚠️ Important:** The application uses Microsoft Entra ID (Azure AD) for authentication.
 You must register an App Registration and configure the App Service with the ClientId, TenantId, and ClientSecret.